HermanGareis/todoApp/README.md

 # todoApp

-This is a todo app created using Spring Boot using an H2 database and Bootstrap.
+This is a todo app created with Spring Boot using an H2 database and Bootstrap.

 Screenshots: